wikimedia/wikilabels/README.md

 Installation
 ===========================

 This script is available as a gadget on test.wikipedia.org.
-You can enable it there by checking the box for "QualityCoding" at https://test.wikipedia.org/wiki/Special:Preferences#mw-prefsection-gadgets
+You can enable it there by checking the box for "RevisionCoding" at https://test.wikipedia.org/wiki/Special:Preferences#mw-prefsection-gadgets

 Alternativelly, if you want to install it in other wikis: